10 Things I Learned In My First Year of Homeschooling

 I am not a doctor, none of the information on any of these pages pertaining to the Ketogenic Diet or Adrenal Fatigue should be considered medical advice and should not replace the care of your personal physician.
 I am simply eager to share the information I have learned while on my own journey to health.
 Before you embark on this journey, please consult with your physician.

-It’s hard to believe that we’re wrapping up our first year of homeschooling.
+It’s hard to believe that we’re already in our fourth year of homeschooling.

-On one hand, it seems like day one was just yesterday.
+On one hand, it seems like day one of our first year was just yesterday.
 On the other hand, it feels like it was 100 years ago.

-This school year is by far the weirdest school year since my oldest son began Kindergarten 5 years ago.
+Our first school year was by far the weirdest school year since my children began attending kindergarten.

-We began by homeschooling only our youngest, while our oldest attended public school.
+We began our homeschool journey by homeschooling only our younger son, while our older son attended public school.

-One month in, and the teachers went on strike.
+One month in, and the teachers all over the country went on strike.

-During the nearly two-month strike, we decided to homeschool our oldest as well, and in January we became a full-time homeschool family.
+During the nearly two-month strike, we decided to homeschool our older son as well, and in January we became a full-time homeschool family.

 My parents began homeschooling us in the early 1980’s.